 1. Add hidden fields to your forms

-The first step towards integrating data from Google Analytics into Nutshell CRM is adding Hidden Fields to your lead forms.
-In case you're unfamiliar with them, Hidden Fields are basically just form fields that exist on your lead capture forms, but aren't visible to the end-users.
+The first step for integrating data from Google Analytics into Nutshell CRM is adding hidden fields to your lead forms.
+In case you're unfamiliar with them, hidden fields are basically just form fields that exist on your lead capture forms, but aren't visible to the end-users.

 The hidden fields you want to add are:

 - Channel Drilldown 1